This post may contain affiliate links. For more information, read my disclosure policy.

 - Add your butter.
 It’s COLD, straight from the fridge.
 Don’t touch it too much.
 Don’t go answer the phone.
 Cold, straight from the fridge to the food processor!
 Pulse a couple of times.

 - Add your ICE water.
 Not the ice, just the cold water.
-Start with 2 tablespoons.
+Start with 1 tablespoon.

 - Pulse a few times, let it run a few seconds.
-I always add a third tablespoon of water at that point, always.
-But, depending on altitude and humidity and your kitchen and the star alignment, you might not need the third…or you may need a fourth.
+I always add a second tablespoon of water at that point, always.
+But, depending on altitude and humidity and your kitchen and the star alignment, you might need more.

-- If it’s not coming together add more water, but wait to see if it comes together.
+- Wait to see if it comes together before adding more than 2 tablespoons of water.
 You do not want a wet dough.
 It takes a few seconds for it to turn into the ball of all butter pie crust!

 How to make pie crust by hand

 - If you don’t have a food processor, you can do this by hand with a pastry cutter.
 Just whisk the flour and salt first.
-Then cut in the butter until you can’t anymore (this is called a shaggy dough).
+Then cut in the butter with your pastry cutter until you can’t anymore (this is called a shaggy dough).

 - Turn the dough out onto a lightly floured surface and press it together until it forms a disk.
 Try not to work it too much – just enough so it comes together.